Comcast/tsb/README.md

     `tsb` directory be a git repository.
   - `tsb {dir}` changes directory into `{dir}`.
 This is useful for running `tsb` against a subdirectory.
+  - `tsb changelog {old hash}` generates a changelog between `old hash` and HEAD of tsb.
+If not provided, `old hash` is the previous tsb commit
+  - `tsb diff {old hash}` generates a detailed changelog between `old hash` and HEAD of tsb.
+If not provided, `old hash` is the previous tsb commit

 Config Repository
 -----------------